 When any application is installed to Windows it has the option of advertising services that it's capable of offering to other applications and does so by setting various "keys" in the Windows registry.

-If these keys are missing or damaged for some reason (sometimes a failed application update or even a Windows update can trigger this), then Probate Plus may report that it was unable to detect the application in question.
+If these keys are missing or damaged for some reason (sometimes a failed application update or even a Windows update can trigger this), then Probate Plus may report that it was unable to detect the application in question or an error such as "interface not supported".

 We always recommend carrying out a "repair install" of the application that Probate Plus is trying to connect to.
 In most cases a repair install tells the application to recreate any Windows registry entries that may be missing or incorrect.
 After this has completed, retry your task in Probate Plus and see if it can successfully connect to the application in question.